Download PDF

 In order to use correctly PPS signal information, you must enable the corresponding logic input.
 Here we configured PPS on Sync C.

-Polarity should be set accordingly with the actual PPS signal (rising edge or falling edge).
+Polarity should be set accordingly with the actual PPS signal which is provided by your GNSS receiver (rising edge or falling edge), we configured it to rising edge for this example.

 Set correct GNSS model and configuration